-1. GOALS AND LEARNING OUTCOMES: My primary goals for the Torts course are for you to become literate and conversant in the principal doctrines of tort law and to be able to thoroughly analyze torts problems, applying tort law to facts.
-In addition, you should gain an understanding of how tort law works in practice and how rhetoric, strategy, and values affect the law and the outcomes of cases.
-Finally, you should gain some appreciation of the theory and philosophy behind the common law of torts and learn something of the historical and jurisdictional context of present-day tort law.
+2. GOALS AND LEARNING OUTCOMES: My primary goals for the Torts course are for you to become literate and conversant in the principal doctrines of tort law and to be able to thoroughly analyze torts problems, applying tort law to facts.
+In addition, you should gain an appreciation of how tort law works in practice and how rhetoric, strategy, and values affect the law and the outcomes of cases.
+And you should end the semester being able to think constructively and critically about tort law within a historical, political, economic, and social context.